bvinc/gflux/README.md

 gflux is a tiny experimental reactive component system for rust, designed to make GTK more manageable.

+gflus:
+* is about 300 lines of code
+* contains no macros
+* is independent of any particular GUI library
+* tracks which components have had their model's mutated
+* is orthogonal to any model diffing code needed to optimize updates

 ##  Why GTK is hard in rust

 Let's look at a GTK Button.
 You register a callback to handle a button click with this method